taurusilver7/inbound-media-UI/README.md

 The center grid has the user profile, and uploaded posts.
 The right grip has trend suggestions, with option buttons.

+Add the search, infoCard, and followers components on the left side.
+Add the Card (userCard), and Results components on the middle grid.

+Condition the My profile button in the Card component to appear only on left stack.
+Add suggestions to the right end.

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)